Worble/Zulma/README.md

 ### Sources
 All the source javascript files live in `javascript/src`.
 This is a list of the javascript files, their purpose, and their sources.
 All files are prefixed with `zulma_` to avoid any name clashes.

 - `zulma_search.js` - Used when a user types into the search box on the navbar (if enabled).
-The search is shamefully stolen from [Zola's site](https://github.com/getzola/zola/blob/6100a43/docs/static/search.js).
-Thanks, Vincent!
+Taken from [Zola's site](https://github.com/getzola/zola/blob/6100a43/docs/static/search.js).
 - `zulma_navbar.js` - Used for the mobile navbar toggle.
 Taken from the [bulma template](https://github.com/dansup/bulma-templates/blob/6263eb7/js/bulma.js) at Bulmaswatch
-- `zulma_switchcss.js` - Used for swapping themes.
+- `zulma_switchcss.js` - Used for swapping themes (if enabled).
 Created by me.

 ### Building
  These are transpiled by babel, minified by webpack, sourcemaps are generated and then everything placed in `static/js`.
 The repo already contains the transpiled and minified files along with their corrosponding sourcemaps so you don't need to do anything to use these.
 If you would prefer to build it yourself, feel free to inspect the js files and then run the build process yourself (please ensure that you have [node, npm](https://nodejs.org/en/) and [yarn](https://yarnpkg.com/lang/en/) installed.):